zixingjiang/zixingjiang.github.io/_pages/cv.md

 {% include base_path %}

 :pushpin: This page is a streamlined CV.
-[View and download the full PDF CV here](/files/CV.pdf).
+[View the full PDF CV here](/files/CV.pdf).

 # Education